 Restaurants can be held accountable for a customer's injuries under certain circumstances.
-Most often, they may be held accountable for dangerous conditions on the property, such as a slippery puddle or a crack in the floor.
+Most often, they may be held accountable through a premises liability claim for dangerous conditions on the property, such as a slippery puddle or a crack in the floor.
 Sometimes they are held accountable for third-party attacks in a negligent security case.
 They may also be liable in some cases for food poisoning, burns, or dental injuries caused by the food they serve.
-The premises liability lawyers at Sharifi Firm can assist Los Angeles residents who have been hurt in restaurants with seeking the compensation that they deserve.Holding a Negligent Restaurant Liable for Damages
+The Los Angeles restaurant accident lawyers at Sharifi Firm can assist Los Angeles residents who have been hurt in restaurants with seeking the compensation that they deserve.Holding a Negligent Restaurant Liable for Damages

 In most cases, a claim against a restaurant owner proceeds under a theory of negligence.
 If a restaurant acts or fails to act such that a person is hurt in the restaurant, the victim may have grounds to sue.
 Restaurants, like other property owners in California, owe a duty to use reasonable care to maintain their property in a safe condition and use appropriate standards to avoid food poisoning or other food-related injuries to customers.

 Restaurants must not only fix or warn of conditions that they know may cause harm, but also actively investigate their property to make sure there are no unknown conditions that could result in an accident.